pknielski/pknielski.github.io/_posts/20120-1-11-countryribs.md

 But then I had three and a half pounds of these ribs that didn’t look like ribs.
 What to do with them?
 Of course, I went to the internet to see what I could see.

-Melissa D’Arabian?___ on the Food Network wrote this recipe and boy is it good.
+Melissa D’Arabian on the Food Network wrote this recipe and boy is it good.
 I am recreating it here with step by step photos and directions, gleaned over my many times of making them.

 What you need:
 Country style bone in pork ribs